min2ha/ukwa-site/content/target/63204/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: Effect on the NHS of the UK leaving the EU

 Healthcare as a policy area is largely not one that comes under the competences of the European Union.
 However, the UK’s exit from the EU could have an impact across a range of different areas in England, Scotland, Wales and Northern Ireland.
 This debate pack provides a brief overview of some areas which could potentially be affected by Brexit.